GameFoundry/bsf/Documentation/Manuals/docs/00_User/10_Animation/02_bones.md

 HBone bone = boneSO->addComponent<CBone>();
 ~~~~~~~~~~~~~

 After the component has been added to the scene you must specify the name of the bone it will mimic.
-You can find information about all bones in a specific **Mesh** by calling @ref bs::Mesh::getSkeleton() "Mesh::getSkeleton()".
-This will return a @ref bs::Skeleton "Skeleton" object which allows you to enumerate all bones.
+You can find information about all bones in a specific **Mesh** by calling @bs::Mesh::getSkeleton().
+This will return a @bs::Skeleton object which allows you to enumerate all bones.

 ~~~~~~~~~~~~~{.cpp}
 HMesh mesh = ...;